23po/Pesapal-Junior-Developer-23-/README.md

 # The Pesapal Developer Challenge

-We are looking for the most talented, young developers in the region.
-If you are a skilled programmer with a love for computing, Pesapal might be the place for you.
+I took part in an application process to join Pesapal, as a junior developer.

-Thriving at Pesapal requires the ability to work under pressure, the will and the dedication and the capacity to grow constantly, the ingenuity to develop unorthodox solutions—in a word, you must be able to think for yourself.
+I sought to show that I could thrive  at the organization.
+Thriving there requires the ability to work under pressure, the will and the dedication and the capacity to grow constantly, the ingenuity to develop unorthodox solutions—in a word, you must be able to think for yourself.

+I loved the requirements set out under the ideal candidate, and had to apply:

 ## The Ideal Candidate.